BellaMalo1/Portfolio/README.md

 - input a grid format for future porject links.(last javascript element)
 - include a professional photo of myself.
 - more reaseach on media queries and implement accordingly
+- add a home button to make the site earier to navigate

 Psuedocode:
 - create bare html welcome page with a button